CODE OF BUSINESS CONDUCT AND ETHICS

 II.
 PROHIBITED OFFERS OR PAYMENTS

 Each Berkshire subsidiary must strictly comply with the U.S. law known as the FCPA and all other applicable anti-bribery and anti-corruption laws.
-The FCPA prohibits bribes, kickbacks and favors to government officials to obtain an improper advantage, such as among other examples, the awarding of business or a government contract, obtaining a tax benefit or reduction of VAT or corporate income taxes, or obtaining a permit or license.
+The FCPA prohibits bribes, kickbacks and favors to government officials to obtain an improper advantage or benefit, such as among other examples, the awarding of business or a government contract, obtaining a tax benefit or reduction of VAT or corporate income taxes, or obtaining a permit or license.

 Prohibited Purposes.
-To ensure compliance with the FCPA, no Berkshire subsidiary or its agents or Intermediaries may corruptly provide, promise or offer to provide anything of value to a government official for any of the following purposes:
+To ensure compliance with the FCPA, no Berkshire subsidiary or its agents or Intermediaries may corruptly provide, authorize, promise or offer to provide anything of value to a government official for any of the following purposes:

 - Influencing the official;